slowernews/hamster-system/README.md

 ===
 ####Main organization:

+**YOUR FOLDER {project status} [project scope]**

-First of all create a folder in a safe place of your disk.
+First of all create a folder in a safe place of your disk.</br>
 ALL your stuff will be stored here - the hamster cheeks :)

-**YOUR FOLDER {project status} [project scope]**

 - your folder: **YOUR NAME**

-		Rename it with your name or/and surname using ALL CAPS.
+		Rename your folder with your name or/and surname using ALL CAPS.
         Example: JOHN

 - project status: **{ }**